Simple ways to give thanks each & every day.

 We are on fire about Wunderlist and we just have to share it!!
-We have known about it for some time and even dabbled with it a bit in the past, but just recently got totally hooked.
+We have known about it for some time, dabbled with it a bitand then got totally hooked.
 Because it is available across most devices, we always have our lists with us.
 We are able to MAP easily.
 We can share lists with other people through the app or by emailing them.
 We can also print and carry them around when needed.

 A feature that we have just begun to use, but are very excited about is Emailing to Wunderlist.
 You simply forward the email to Wunderlist and it becomes a To Do.
 The subject is the Task Name and the body of the email gets put into the Notes.
 Even attachments are included on the To Do.
 Seriously?
 Thank you Wunderlist for giving us a way to clean out our inboxes!!

 We are now running our whole business and our personal lives using this cool tool.
-Marla loves that it reminds her what to do and when to do it!!
-Kate loves having one place to dump everything from her brain, then knowing she can access it everywhere she goes.
+We loves that it reminds us what to do and when to do it, having one place to dump everything that we need to remember, and knowing can access it everywhere we go.